Components

 Text labels

-To secure good legibility, a text label should be placed on one line and not be wrapped on multiple lines.
+To assure good legibility, a text label should be placed on one line and not be wrapped on multiple lines.
 If you have narrowed width space to place your button, move it below the associated content.

 Icons can be placed in a button to guide the user and to enhance the experience.
+The icon can be placed to the left, or to the right of the text.

 - Icon left